anoma/juvix-docs/docs/howto/installing.md

 ## Building Juvix from source

-To install Juvix from source you must clone the [Github repository](https://github.com/anoma/juvix.git).
+To install Juvix from source you must clone the [GitHub repository](https://github.com/anoma/juvix.git).
 Then Juvix can be installed with the following commands.
 We assume you have [Stack](https://haskellstack.org) and [GNU